-NAACCR Name: Over-ride SeqNo/DxConf XML NAACCR ID: overRideSeqnoDxconf
+NAACCR Name: Over-ride SeqNo/DxConf XML NAACCR ID: overRideSeqnoDxconf least one

-Sequence Number/Diagnostic Confirmation Interfield Review (Interfield Edit 23)
+Sequence Number/Diagnostic Confirmation Interfield Review (used by edit: IF23)

 This data item is used to identify whether a case was reviewed and coding confirmed for those cases where a patient has separate primary records and one of them has not been microscopically confirmed.
 The unconfirmed primary should be reviewed to determine whether it is a true primary or metastasis from a previous one.